trussworks/Engineering-Playbook/practices/appeng/adrs/0001-use-typescript.md

 ## Context

 When in the business of building software for the web, JavaScript is largely unavoidable.
-It is virtually the only language option for interacting with browser APIs in order to enhance user experience & interfaces, and implement features to meet the high expectations of users today.
+It is virtually the only language option for interacting with browser APIs in order to enhance user experience & interfaces, and implement modern features that meet the high expectations of users today.
 It is also rapidly gaining popularity as a backend language, with the advent of Node.JS, web frameworks such as Express and Next.js, and the growing need to better optimize UI code by rendering it on the server first.

 However, JavaScript has more than its share of quirks, and because it runs natively in browsers, it can be too easy to introduce bugs and errors that aren't realized until encountered by an end user.
 These days it is crucial to accompany JavaScript code with development tools such as linters and automated tests in order to avoid those scenarios.
 TypeScript is another such tool, [introduced by Microsoft](https://www.typescriptlang.org/why-create-typescript) as a superset of JavaScript that adds [type safety](https://en.wikipedia.org/wiki/Type_safety) to the language.
-By writing code in TypeScript instead of JavaScript, engineers can avoid entire categories of errors that will be caught well ahead of code being deployed to production.
+By writing code in TypeScript instead of JavaScript, engineers can avoid entire categories of errors that would be caught well ahead of code being deployed to production.

 ### Why type safety?

-The decision to use TypeScript also assumes a consensus that type safety is better than no type safety.
+The decision to use TypeScript assumes a consensus that type safety in a programming language is better than no type safety.
 Below are some reasons for this:

 - A strong static typing system can help reduce the possibility of bugs at runtime, since type errors are captured earlier, during compilation.
 - _[...more reasons here?]_